-- Incorporation of suitable tree protection zones in the project design, as outlined in the CPS Arboricultural Report (2021c); - Design considerations to incorporate the entire required Asset Protection Zone within the subject land, predominately outside areas of native vegetation, to minimise the overall requirement of clearing of native vegetation for the project; - Preparation and implementation of a Biodiversity Management Plan (doc.
-21097RP1 (Cumberland Ecology 2021)), which will provide for ongoing management, rehabilitation, and restoration of 0.50 ha of retained Swamp sclerophyll forest on coastal floodplains EEC in the study area; - Preparation and implementation of a site-specific stormwater drainage plan to mitigate potential impacts associated with stormwater run-off and sedimentation, to minimise impacts on the Coastal Wetland and Narrabeen Creek; - Implementation of a suite of mitigation measures as part of the project (Sections 8.4-8.5), to minimise the impacts on biodiversity, including: - Weed management; - Tree protection measures and construction site delineation; - Pre-clearance surveys and clearance supervision; - Nest box installation; - Landscaping including local native species; - Placement of rock in landscaping areas; and - Sedimentation control measures.
+- Incorporation of suitable tree protection zones in the project design, as outlined in the CPS Arboricultural Report (2023b); - Design considerations to incorporate the entire required Asset Protection Zone within the subject land, predominately outside areas of native vegetation, to minimise the overall requirement of clearing of native vegetation for the project; - Considerations where possible to avoid the TEC in the south-west of the study area which is also a GDE; - Preparation and implementation of a Biodiversity Management Plan (doc.
+21097RP3 (Cumberland Ecology 2023)), which will provide for ongoing management, rehabilitation, and restoration of 0.50 ha of retained Swamp sclerophyll forest on coastal floodplains EEC in the study area; - Preparation and implementation of a site-specific stormwater drainage plan to mitigate potential impacts associated with stormwater run-off and sedimentation, to minimise impacts on the Coastal Wetland and Narrabeen Creek; - Monitoring program with Trigger Action Response Planning to ensure the project has no significant impact on groundwater levels within the study area; - Implementation of a suite of mitigation measures as part of the project (Sections 8.4-8.5), to minimise the impacts on biodiversity, including: - Weed management; - Tree protection measures and construction site delineation; - Pre-clearance surveys and clearance supervision; - Nest box installation; - Landscaping including local native species; - Placement of rock in landscaping areas; and

+• Sedimentation control measures.